wp-plugins/jonradio-multiple-themes/readme.txt

 == Changelog ==

+= 5.0.3 =
+* Remove Cleanup code for Settings for non-existent Themes, as it conflicts with delete/reinstall theme version upgrades, and certain caching plugins

 = 5.0.2 =
 * Remove /downgrade/ directory in case it caused the reported PCLZIP_ERR_BAD_FORMAT errors

 = 5.0.1 =
 * Fix All Pages and All Posts by complete rewrite of Theme Selection logic for those Advanced Settings